Narayanaswamy5152/bitAssignment/README.md

 The app must have the following functionalities

-- When an unauthenticated user, tries to access the Product Item Details Route, then the page should be navigated to Login Route
+- When an unauthenticated user, then the page should be navigated to Login Route

 </details>